MarketingBranchAndInvertedColonResearch/Branch/README.md

 			Jackson then partnered on multiple startups and projects, accumulating a combined networth of 1.3 billion in three years.
 Later in their career, the two hatched an idea for a research facility to cure a disease that was near and dear to their hearts, and is now to the world.
-The facility came to be known as The Murderous Flounderesses: Inverted Colon Research Branch.
+The facility came to be known as The Murderous Flounderesses: Inverted Colon Research.
 The Murderous Flounderesses, a non-profit organization, researches a disease, <i>Inverte Colonia Diverticula</i> (Inverted Colon Disease), which stems from an overuse of popular sexual techniques such as the fisting of the rectum.
 Starting with a team of 243 members, the organization has now grown to have 3000 team members, and 213,000 supporters.